SmritiChawla/Precily/README.md

-3. Fig3: This directory contains codes for evaluation of Precily on prostate cancer cell line dataset.
-The GSVA scores for untreated prostate cancer cell line and treated LNCaP cell lines are provided for drug response prediction using PRAD as a cancer type.
+3. Fig3: This directory contains codes for evaluating Precily on the prostate cancer cell line datasets.
+The GSVA scores for untreated prostate cancer cell lines and treated LNCaP cell lines are provided for drug response prediction using PRAD as a cancer type.

 4. Fig4: This directory contains codes for reproducing results for LNCaP derived xenografts datasets.
 We have included predictions for 155 drugs for 54 samples and GSVA scores.

 5. Fig5.
-This directory contains codes for evaluation of model trained on TCGA patient RNA-seq bulk profiles.
+This directory contains codes for evaluating model trained on TCGA patient RNA-seq bulk profiles.

    Fig5a folder contains script and data used for training AutoML models.

-Fig5b folder contains predictions obtained on TCGA test dataset using best AutoML model and code for computing survival on these predictions.
+   Fig5b folder contains predictions on the TCGA test dataset using the best AutoML model and code for computing survival on these predictions.

-Fig5d-f folder contains codes for evaluating our model using external Wagle, Nikhil, et al. dataset.
-For drug response prediction we have used SKCM as a cancer type.
+   Fig5d-f folder contains codes for evaluating our model using the external Wagle, Nikhil, et al. dataset.
+For drug response prediction, we have used SKCM as a cancer    type.

 6. Supplementary directory contains codes for reproducing supplementary figures and some additional codes used for analyses.